ShubhBarnwal/Getting-And-Cleaning-Data-in-R/CODEBOOK.md

 - Load testing data
    Extract only the measurements on the mean and standard deviation for each measurement Appropriately label the data set with descriptive variable names
-- Merge the training and the test sets to create one tidy data set: mydata Use descriptive activity names to name the activities in the data set
+- Merge the training and the test sets to create one tidy data set: FinalData Use descriptive activity names to name the activities in the data set
-- Create a second, independent tidy data set with the average of each variable for each activity and each subject: mydata2
+- Create a second, independent tidy data set with the average of each variable for each activity and each subject: FinalData
 - Take averages for each activity
 - Take averages for each subject
 - Merge the two sets of averages
    Make Feature a labelled column rather than row names in accordance with tidy data theory
-- View the first tidy data set: mydata
+- View the first tidy data set: FinalData
-- View the second tidy data set: mydata2

-##Final Data Sets
-- mydata: a dataset where all Features and Identifiers are variables and each row is a unique measurement for each subject and activity
-- mydata2: a dataset where each unique Identifier is a variable and each row is the set of averages of each variable for each activity and each subject